ft9mayank/Azure-Secure-Web-Architecture-Project/README.md

 This project was intentionally designed under realistic limitations:

 - Maximum of **2 Windows Server VMs**
-- Needed to work under **Azure free-tier / limited vCPU quota**
+- Needed to work within **Azure free-tier / limited vCPU quota**
 - Web server should **not** have a direct public IP
 - Administrative access should be separated from public web traffic
 - Public access should be validated only through the **Load Balancer frontend IP**
-- Architecture should be documented clearly enough to explain in interviews
+- The environment should be documented clearly enough to explain in interviews

-These constraints shaped the final design and forced the implementation to stay practical and cost-conscious.
+These constraints shaped the design and forced the implementation to stay practical, cost-conscious, and architecture-focused.

 ---

-## Architecture Summary

-### Core Components
+## Core Components

 - **Virtual Network:** `vnet-mv-india-01`
 - **Subnets:**
   - `snet-mgmt`